A Biblical Case Against Mary’s Perpetual Virginity?

 “In recent years, some have argued that because Matthew 1:25 uses the Greek words heos hou for “until” whereas … heos alone, there is a difference in meaning.
 The argument goes that Heos hou indicates the action of the first clause does not continue.
 Thus, Mary and Joseph “not having come together” would have ended after Jesus was born.
 The problems with this theory begin with the fact that no available scholarship concurs with it.
 In fact, the evidence proves the contrary.
 Heos hou and heos are used interchangeably and have the same meaning.”
 In his article, Tim Staples demonstrates further verses to prove how absurd this argument is.

-Eck challenged Luther on his views, particularly regarding the papacy and the Council of Trent however, one thing that stands out in this debate is Martin Luther’s position on purgatory.
-Luther is famous for rejecting the idea of purgatory and leading the way for the protestant reformation.
-Martin Luther challenged the concept of purgatory using Matthew 1:25 and the implications of the word “until.”
+During their interaction, Eck challenged Luther on his views, particularly regarding the papacy and the Council of Trent.
+However, one thing that stands out in this debate is Martin Luther’s position on purgatory.
+Luther is famous for rejecting the idea of purgatory and leading the way for the Reformation.
+Martin Luther challenged the concept of purgatory by using Matthew 1:25 as a proof text.

 In the debate, Eck had argued for the existence of purgatory by citing church fathers and several Scripture passages, one of which was Matthew 5, to support his claims.
 Luther countered by asserting that sins cannot be removed without an increase of grace, which contradicts the idea of purgatory as a place for punishment.
 He argued that just as “until” in Matthew 1:25 does not imply the end of Mary’s virginity, it also suggests that the grace necessary for salvation cannot be confined to a transitional state like purgatory.

-“The term “till,” he said, does not signify a terminus in Matt.
+“The termtill “,” he said, does not signify a terminus in Matt.
 5:26, just as little as the same term in Matt.
 1, 25 signifies the termination of the virginity of Mary.”
+(The Leipzig debate in 1519 : leaves from the story of Luther’s life Pg:177).

-Luther beleived “until” in Matthew 5:26 doesn’t prove the soul escapes purgatory, the same way “until” in Matthew 1:25 doesn’t prove Mary stopped being a virgin.
+Quite simply, Luther believes “until” in Matthew 5:26 doesn’t prove the soul escapes purgatory, the same way “until” in Matthew 1:25 doesn’t prove Mary stopped being a virgin.

 Why is it that when you read Matthew 1:25—“Joseph knew her not until she had borne a son”—you argue that until doesn’t imply Mary ceased to be a virgin…but then turn around and use Matthew 5:26 to defend purgatory, where until supposedly does imply a change (release from imprisonment)?

-The truth is: heōs and heōs hou are grammatically neutral.
-They simply mark a span of time—like saying “during” or “up to”—and do not inherently imply a change afterward.
+One answer to this is that heōs and heōs hou are grammatically neutral.
+They simply mark a span of time like saying “during” or “up to”and do not inherently imply a change afterward.
 The context is what determines whether a change occurs.
+So looking at the verses,

 Matthew 5:26: “You will not get out UNTIL you have paid the last penny.”